ShradhaSK/project1-the-black-cat-ball/README.md

 The general layout was created with help from ChatGpt.
 Entered the following prompt to get suggestions:

 _I want to create a responsive Cat show website using CSS and HTML.
 Suggest layouts or templates I can use_

+<h2>Content</h2>

+The icons in the footer were taken from Font Awesome The code to make the Socia media links was taken from CI Love Running Project

+Media
+The photos used on the home and sign up page are from [Pexels](https://www.pexels.com/)